 For more information about what parental responsibility is, and the differences between parental responsibility and legal parenthood, click here.

 Surrogate parents and parental responsibility

-A surrogate mother has parental responsibility automatically, as well as being a legal parent.
+A surrogate mother has parental responsibility automatically, as well as being a legal parent, when a surrogate child is born.
 If her husband or civil partner is the child's second parent, he or she also has parental responsibility automatically.
 (This is the case for the purposes of UK law even if your child is born outside the UK and the surrogate and her husband are not treated as the legal parents in their own country).

 Intended parents and parental responsibility: where the surrogate is married

 If the surrogate is married (and so neither intended parent is a legal parent), it is not straightforward for either intended parent to acquire parental responsibility quickly, although parental responsibility is acquired when a parental order is granted.

 In some cases, it might be possible to apply for a residence order (which confers parental responsibility) before a parental order is granted, but this is only done in exceptional circumstances where there is a particular need for the intended parents to have some immediate legal recognition.